How to Use Chainguard Security Advisories

 For this single-stage build, we’ll only use one FROM

 line in our Dockerfile.
-Our resulting image will be based on the distroless Python Wolfi image, which means it doesn’t come with a package manager or even a shell.
+Our resulting container will be based on the distroless Python Wolfi container image, which means it doesn’t come with a package manager or even a shell.

 We’ll begin by creating a Dockerfile.
-Again, you can use any code editor of your choice, we’ll use Nano for demonstation purposes.
+Again, you can use any code editor of your choice, we’ll use Nano for demonstration purposes.

 nano Dockerfile